dalleng/resume.md/resume.md

 Routable is a platform that allows its users to send and receive business-to-business payments.

- - Worked on a feature that allowed customers with multiple accounts to switch between them without having to re-authenticate.
+ - Developed the [Quickswitch](https://docs.routable.com/en/articles/5830914-switching-between-routable-accounts) feature enabling seamless toggling between multiple accounts without having to re-authenticate.
- - Worked on a project to introduce per-client subdomain URLs.
+ - Worked on a project to introduce [client workspace URLs](https://docs.routable.com/en/articles/6313469-customizing-your-workspace-name-and-url).
 E.g: client.app.com.
 Making it easier for customers with multiple accounts, for example, accounting firms, to have multiple sessions in parallel.
 Migrated 100% of customers from the generic top level domain to their custom subdomains seamlessly without re-authentication.

 #### Technical Environment
 Python, Django, Django REST Framework, PostgreSQL, Celery, Redis, React, Redux.